-Yakuza Lover Vol. 1, with story and art by Nozomi Mino, translations by Andria Cheng, and lettering by Michelle Pang, is a charming and heated dramedy.
+Yakuza Lover Vol. 1, with story and art by Nozomi Mino, translations by Andria Cheng, and lettering by Michelle Pang, from Viz Media is a charming and heated dramedy.
 Mangas are nailing it right now!
 The story is about college student Yuri.
 Yuri is not the usual beautiful, quiet protagonist.
 But Yuri is searching for a boyfriend and finds love in the gorgeous but dangerous yakuza underboss, Toshiomi Oya.
 But will she be able to stay with him knowing the risks?
 The drawings are lovely, and you’ll root for Yuri and Oya’s love.

 Character’s Are Quirky & More Than Their Looks